Related Companies: Affiliated Service Group FAQs

 I'm almost afraid to ask; how do Management affiliated service groups work?

 We've saved the easiest for last.
-A management group consist of a Management Organization (MO) and a Recipient Organization (RO).
+A management group consists of a Management Organization (MO) and a Recipient Organization (RO).
 No common ownership is requirement, and the MO's principal business is to provide management functions for the RO.

 What do I do with all this information?